Christochi/RestaurantAPI/README.md

 ## Requirement
 - Install the lastest Golang
 - Install Docker (only necessary for using the build in a docker container)
-- HTTP Client for interacting with API: Postman, Curl, Thunder Client, Web Browser or any client of your choice
+- HTTP Client for interacting with the API: Postman, Curl, Thunder Client, Web Browser or any client of your choice

 ## Setup
 There are 2 ways to run this project: `cloning the project` and `docker build`